Laravel Development

 - Laravel 6 through 11, PHP 8.x on new work, legacy versions handled with care

-- React, Next.js, Inertia.js, Livewire, Blade, Vue – whatever your team already runs
+- React, Next.js, Inertia.js, Livewire, Blade – whatever your team already runs

 - PostgreSQL, MySQL, Redis, Elasticsearch when it earns its place